Stranger in the Village

 "Stranger in the Village" is an essay by African-American novelist James Baldwin about his experiences in Leukerbad, Switzerland, after he nearly suffered a breakdown.
 The essay was originally published in Harper's Magazine, October 1953, and later in his 1955 collection, Notes of a Native Son.

-In the summer of 1951, Baldwin almost suffered a breakdown, for which his partner, Lucien Happersberger, took him to an established Swiss health-resort in the Valais Alps, known as Leukerbad.
+In the summer of 1951, Baldwin almost suffered a breakdown, for which his partner, Swiss painter Lucien Happersberger, took him to an established Swiss health-resort in the Valais Alps, known as Leukerbad.
 Baldwin declares that, while he is a stranger in the village of Leukerbad, he also feels like a stranger in the village of the United States of America as an African American.